fenago/automation-anywhere-course/lab_guides/md/Lab_9.md

 Lab 9: Working with Conditional Logic, Loops, and the Filesystem
 =================================================================

-In the previous lab, you discovered how to manage string manipulation in a number of ways.
-We examined the **Strings** package and went through actions such as **Split**, **Substring**, **Assign**, and **Find**, to name a few.
-All of these are very useful actions.
-We also applied a simple **If** statement, as well as a loop.

-In this lab, we will continue expanding our knowledge of Automation Anywhere packages and actions.
-We will look deeper into building loops and the different types of looping Automation Anywhere offers.
-We will also look at the functionality of the filesystem, which includes moving, deleting, and renaming files and folders.
-This lab will also look at the different types of logical conditions available and how to apply these.

 In this lab, we will cover the following topics:

 -   Applying different types of loops